 - He arguably should pull Alix’s changes from github to get his local git repo in-sync**

 Pulling is an action you do on the ‘Get Latest’ tab, which is considered all-but-redundant when using the Shared model.
 Once you need to perform that pull step, the behavior of Shared and dedicated model are really very similar.

 - Distributed git repositories mean that, even if the database is centralized and shared, users will often need to coordinate their repositories by both pushing and pulling (steps not used in any other VCS that SOC supports)

 - Attempting to manually synchronize local repositories by duplicating commits can easily lead to merge conflicts

 - For people to synchronize local repos without leaving Management Studio (or SOC, at least), they need to use the Get Latest tab

 * for clarity, this simple example may not actually result in a merge conflict, but it’s an intentionally trivial example.

 ** when he pulls, his git repo will get Alix’s committed copy of NewTable_1.
 SOC will see that’s the same as the database version, NoOp it and everything will be right with the world.

-However if you really want to use shared mode, you can link using the Custom Setup.
+However if you particularly want to use shared mode, you can link using the Custom Setup.